CrypTools/ATBASHCipher/README.md

 1. Firstly, each character of the initial text (message to encrypt) is converted in a number from 0 to 25, corresponding to its position in the Latin alphabet which contains 26 letters --> (a = 0, b = 1 ... z = 25 ).

-2. Then, each number obtained is transformed by an affine function (|1x - 25|). "x" is representing the number.
+2. Then, each number obtained is transformed by an affine function (f(x) = |1x - 25|). "x" is representing the number.

 3. Therefore, we cobtain a new list with n element, each between 0 and 25 both included.
 All these numbers are converted in letters of the Latin Alphabet using the tables below.